Help your child explore Everest for kids with this curated list of books.

 Life Lesson(s): Don't give up on your dreams, even if you don't reach them the first time round.
 Hillary actually had to wait two more years after his first unsuccessful attempt (and go back to beekeeping) before getting his chance at a second, and successful, attempt to summit.
 Hillary now rests on the New Zealand five-dollar note.

-Mt.
-Everest Children’s Book #3: Tiger of the Snows, Robert Burleigh
+Everest for Kids Book #3: Tiger of the Snows, Robert Burleigh

 Did you know that the Sherpa, native people from an ethnic group indigenous to Tibet, are called Tiger of the Snows?
 This is because of their amazing mountaineering skills, loyalty, and dexterity shown time and time again as they partner with Westerners in their quest for the summit.